sanjay-del/rust-wasm-testing/README.md

 ## Run in the test-app

-Use `npm install path-to-pkg` if error just copy the pkg to the directory and use it directly And directly use the package
+Use `npm install path-to-pkg` if error just copy the pkg to the directory and use it directly `cp -r ./pkg test-app/src/pkg` And directly use the package